-g: This bit (bitmask 0x00000040) is the DeleteAny flag.
-If this flag is set, the server MUST allow the specified user's client to delete any Message Object in the folder.
-If this flag is not set, the server MUST NOT allow the use's client to delete Message Objects that are owned by other users.

-h: This bit (bitmask 0x00000020) is the EditAny flag.
-If this flag is set, the server MUST allow the specified user's client to modify any Message Object in the folder.
-If this flag is not set, the server MUST NOT allow the use's client to modify Message Objects that are owned by other users.

-i: This bit (bitmask 0x00000010) is the DeleteOwned flag.
-If this flag is set, the server MUST allow the specified user's client to delete any Message Object in the folder that was created by that user.
-If this flag is not set, the server MUST NOT allow the use's client to delete Message Objects that were created by that user.
-If the client sets the DeleteAny flag, the server MUST set this flag as well.

-j: This bit (bitmask 0x00000008) is the EditOwned flag.
-If this flag is set, the server MUST allow the specified user's client to modify any Message Object in the folder that was created by that user.
-If this flag is not set, the server MUST NOT allow the use's client to modify Message Objects that were created by that user.
-If the client sets the EditAny flag, the server MUST set this flag as well.

-k: This bit (bitmask 0x00000004) is reserved.
-The client and server MUST NOT set this flag, and the server MUST ignore it if it is set.

-l: This bit (bitmask 0x00000002) is the Create flag.
-If this flag is set, the server MUST allow the specified user's client to create new Message Objects in the folder.
-If this flag is not set, the server MUST NOT allow the use's client to create new Message Objects in the folder.

-m: This bit (bitmask 0x00000001) is the ReadAny flag.
-If this flag is set, the server MUST allow the specified user's client to read any Message Object in the folder.
-If this flag is not set, the server MUST NOT allow the use's client to read Message Objects that are owned by other users.
+- f).
+This bit (bitmask 0x00000080) is the CreateSubFolder flag.
+If this flag is set, the server MUST allow the specified user's client to create new folders within the folder.
+If this flag is not set, the server MUST NOT allow the user's client to create new folders within the folder. - g).
+This bit (bitmask 0x00000040) is the DeleteAny flag.
+If this flag is set, the server MUST allow the specified user's client to delete any Message object in the folder.
+If this flag is not set, the server MUST NOT allow the user's client to delete Message objects that are owned by other users. - h).
+This bit (bitmask 0x00000020) is the EditAny flag.
+If this flag is set, the server MUST allow the specified user's client to modify any Message object in the folder.
+If this flag is not set, the server MUST NOT allow the user's client to modify Message objects that are owned by other users. - i).
+This bit (bitmask 0x00000010) is the DeleteOwned flag.
+If this flag is set, the server MUST allow the specified user's client to delete any Message object in the folder that was created by that user.
+If this flag is not set, the server MUST NOT allow the user's client to delete Message objects that were created by that user.
+If the client sets the DeleteAny flag, the server MUST set this flag as well. - j).
+This bit (bitmask 0x000000008) is the EditOwned flag.
+If this flag is set, the server MUST allow the specified user's client to modify any Message object in the folder that was created by that user.
+If this flag is not set, the server MUST NOT allow the user's client to modify Message objects that were created by that user.
+If the client sets the EditAny flag, the server MUST set this flag as well. - k).
+This bit (bitmask 0x00000004) is reserved.
+The client and server MUST NOT set this flag, and the server MUST ignore it if it is set. - I).
+This bit (bitmask 0x00000002) is the Create flag.
+If this flag is set, the server MUST allow the specified user's client to create new Message objects in the folder.
+If this flag is not set, the server MUST NOT allow the user's client to create new Message objects in the folder. - m).
+This bit (bitmask 0x00000001) is the ReadAny flag.
+If this flag is set, the server MUST allow the specified user's client to read any Message object in the folder.
+If this flag is not set, the server MUST NOT allow the user's client to read Message objects that are owned by other users.

-The client MUST include this property in the ROP request buffer for the RopSetColumns message before reading rows from the Table Object returned in the response to RopGetPermissionsTable.
+The client MUST include this property in the ROP request buffer for the RopSetColumns message before reading rows from the Table object returned in the response to RopGetPermissionsTable.
 The server MUST include this property in those rows.